FudgeFactor89/floatywatergate/README.md

 Default repo name for now.
 Also pretty generic description as well.

 # Milestones
-Prototype is self-powered (no USB required)
+Prototype is self-powered (no USB required)<br/>
-The prototype's battery can sustain itself for roughly a year I can use my phone to access the temperature on the prototype I can use Siri to access the temperature on the prototype The prototype is waterproof
+The prototype's battery can sustain itself for roughly a year<br/>
+I can use my phone to access the temperature on the prototype<br/>
+I can use Siri to access the temperature on the prototype<br/>
+The prototype is waterproof<br/>

 # Issues
 What battery will suffice?<br/>